Leon Joe

-Leon Maurice Joe (born October 26, 1981) is an American former professional football linebacker.
+Leon Maurice Joe (born October 26, 1981) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected by the Chicago Bears in the fourth round of the 2004 NFL draft.
-He played college football at Maryland.
+He played college football for the Maryland Terrapins.

-Over the course of his National Football League (NFL) career, Joe was also a member of the Arizona Cardinals, Buffalo Bills, Jacksonville Jaguars, Tampa Bay Buccaneers, and Detroit Lions.
-He also spent time in the Canadian Football League (CFL) with both the Montreal Alouettes, Toronto Argonauts and Edmonton Eskimos before retiring in 2010.
+Over the course of his NFL career, Joe was also a member of the Arizona Cardinals, Buffalo Bills, Jacksonville Jaguars, Tampa Bay Buccaneers, and Detroit Lions.
+He also spent time in the CFL with the Montreal Alouettes, Toronto Argonauts and Edmonton Eskimos before retiring in 2010.